What to Bring to Residence Halls

 The University provides each resident with a bed, twin mattress, desk, desk chair, drawer space, and closet/wardrobe space.
-Storage space in student rooms is extremely limited (usually just a small closet/wardrobe, dresser, and under bed space), so please don't overpack.
-You may also want to coordinate bringing larger items with your roommates where possible.
+Storage space in student rooms is extremely limited, so pack only what you need.
+You may want to coordinate bringing larger items with your roommates.

-- Bedding, linens, towels: All mattresses require extra long (80 inch) twin bed size flat and fitted sheets, with the exception of Clark Street, where beds are standard twins (75 inch).
+- Bedding, linens, towels: extra long (80 inch) twin bed size flat and fitted sheets, except for Clark Street, where beds are standard twin size (75 inch).

-- Personal items: Clothing, toiletries, medicines, books, study materials, and whatever else is necessary for you to live and work comfortably.
+- Personal items (minimal): clothing, toiletries, medicines, books, study materials, and whatever else is necessary for you to live and work comfortably.

-- Cooking equipment: Residents in apartment-style buildings, which have stoves and refrigerators, provide their own cook ware, dishes, and supplies.
-Toasters*, toaster ovens, and hot plates are prohibited in all residences for fire safety and electrical reasons. (*One toaster is permitted within suites with kitchens, but the toaster must be stored and used in the kitchen area.)
+- Cooking equipment/appliances: Some traditional-style residence halls provide a microfridge (microwave + refrigerator unit); these halls are identified on the residence hall pages.
+Toaster ovens and hot plates are prohibited in all residences for fire safety and electrical reasons.
+One toaster is permitted within suites with kitchens, but the toaster must be stored and used in the kitchen area.

-- Room amenities: Students may bring non-halogen desk or floor lamps, area rugs, posters, alarm clock, and clothes hangers.
+- Room amenities: Students may bring non-halogen desk or floor lamps, area rugs, posters, and clothes hangers.
 All windows have blinds, so curtains are not needed.
 TVs and speakers should be compact and equipped with headphones to allow use without disturbing roommates.
-Please note: Only painter's tape can be used to attach decorations to residence hall walls.
-Residents will be held financially responsible for any damage done to walls upon checkout.

-- Furniture: Personal furniture may not be added.
-If a student requests or requires special furniture to accommodate a disability, a written request must be received by the Moses Center for Students with Disabilities in accordance with the Request for Reasonable Accommodation process.
+- Furniture: Personal furniture may not be added to a room.
+If a student requests or requires special furniture to accommodate a documented disability-related need, a written request must be received by the Moses Center for Student Accessibility in accordance with the Request for Reasonable Accommodation process.
 Medical documentation is required to support the request.